michaelcrusso/SCRCrusaderKings/README.md

 ### Upgrades

 Duchy upgrades are tracked via calculations performed on the decimal places of Cybernetics Core HP.
-Each Cybernetics Core starts with 52000 HP and has their HP% set to 87%, meaning the base HP of all duchies is **45,240 HP.** This means I have (at least) 4 values per decimal place that can be modified without going over 10, and thus affecting the decimal place to its right.
+Each Cybernetics Core starts with 52000 HP and has their HP% set to 87%, meaning the base HP of all duchies is **45,240 HP.** (Note, I realize that 81% equals 42,120, which gives me more margin for higher level upgrades, and may switch to this.)
+This means I have (at least) 4 values per decimal place that can be modified without going over 10, and thus affecting the decimal place to its right.
 The decimals are tracked thus:

 | 4 | 5 | 2 | 4 | 0 |
 | :---: | :---: | :---: | :---: | :---: |